ilaksono/rr-challenge/README.md

     - More test coverage
   - Optimize animations on OrderListItem
   - CSV Uploading:
-    - will add/modify orders; but a bug where order start and end times can cause conflicts with other orders for the same driver - requires more time validation
+    - will add/modify orders; but a bug where order start and end conflicting times can be added to a driver - can be fixed with time validation when parsing the data before the insert is run

 # Screenshots and Demos